-Anne Margrethe Wagner is a trained architect and assistant professor at the Section for Landscape Architecture and Planning, University of Copenhagen.
+Anne Margrethe Wagner is a trained architect and tenure track assistant professor at the Section for Landscape Architecture and Planning, University of Copenhagen.
 Anne has several years of experience from practice and research in urban planning and design with focus on urban transformation processes.

 Anne’s scholarly work focuses on urban transformation processes and public outdoor space within contemporary urban planning and design practice.
 In particular, it considers temporary uses and short-term interventions in the context of redevelopment of urban spaces and landscapes, as a mean to reactivate and fuel and support meaningful urban life.
 She investigates urban interventions in relation to longer term planning strategies, as well as emerging performative properties and uses of urban space on everyday basis.
 Furthermore her research looks into design and planning methods relating to urban prototyping and co-design within collaborative urban practice.